mzabaluev/mrkl/README.md

   implementation using a work-stealing thread pool should be provided as an optional feature.

-## Implementation notes
+## Design notes

-The design uses the builder pattern to separate complete Merkle trees, which are immutable, from tree nodes under construction that are encapsulated by instances of `tree::Builder`.
+The design uses the builder pattern to separate fully built Merkle trees, which are immutable, from tree nodes under construction that are encapsulated by instances of `tree::Builder`.